 Finally, You Need to SLEEP!

 Bonus: I would put lavender essential oil on my pillow and sheets to help have a more restful sleep.
-Here is where I get my oils (I only use therapeutic grade)
+(I only use therapeutic grade)

 In short: sleep is important for hormone regulation, rebuilding and repairing of your body, and to maintain normal cortisol levels.
 These are all extremely important for keeping fat storage down and muscle repair up!